FAQ

 In Europe, biocides used in aquaculture are not considered drugs, even when used in the presence of fish.
 In this case no claim for treatment against a disease or curing of the fish can be made.
 The function is to reduce pathogen levels in the water.
 It has been shown that this is preventing diseases and is improving welfare of healthy and diseased animals.

-In order to achieve a complete killing of Vibrio (from a high level e.g. > 1000000) you need at least 5 ppm Halamid (and probably even more when in dirty water).
-In the lab, without fish at 25 oC, 17 degrees DH (water hardness) and 25 ppt salinity, 2.5 ppm (> 24 hr contact time) or 5 ppm (less than 24 hr) Halamid were required or a complete kill (log 6 reduction) of Vibrio parahaemolyticus.
+To achieve a complete killing of Vibrio (from a high level e.g. > 1000000) you need at least 10 ppm Halamid (possibly more at high organic load).
+In the lab, without fish at 25 oC, 17 degrees DH (water hardness) and 25 ppt salinity, 10 ppm (> 24 hr contact time) or 20 ppm (less than 24 hr) Halamid were required for a complete kill (log 6 reduction) of Vibrio parahaemolyticus.

 Zooplankton is a broad collection of small aquatic organisms, in terms of cell number, larger than bacteria, viruses or fungi.
 These more complex organisms are less susceptible to the effect of oxidative disinfectants than bacteria, but higher concentrations over an extended time period will have a killing effect.
 This means that raceways treated with (10 – 20 ppm) Halamid should not be released without dilution into surface waters in order to protect natural zooplankton.
 Stagnant pond systems treated with 1 – 3 ppm with zooplankton present should not show significant negative effect on the proliferation of this zooplankton.
 This advice has not been lab-tested but is based on practical experience.